 - Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 - Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 - Enhance the quality, utility, and clarity of the information to be collected; and

 - Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

-Title of Collection: Notice of Alleged Safety and Health Hazards.
+Title of Collection: Notice of Alleged Safety or Health Hazards, Form OSHA-7.

 OMB Control Number: 1218-0064.

 Total Estimated Number of Respondents: 50,715.